 Autism is a developmental disability that usually appears in the first three years of life.
 Autism is a “spectrum disorder” meaning that it looks different in different people.
-In general though, people with autism typically have severe difficulties with communication, behavior, and social relationships.
-The incidence of autism has increased in recent years to an approximate occurrence of 1 in every 59 births, as of April 2018.
+In general though, people with autism typically have difficulties with communication, behavior, and social relationships.
+The incidence of autism has increased in recent years to an approximate occurrence of 1 in every 54 births per Centers for Disease Control and Prevention.

 What is Autism?

 Facts & Statistics from Autism Society of America:

 Autism spectrum disorder (ASD) is a complex developmental disability; signs typically appear during early childhood and affect a person’s ability to communicate, and interact with others.
 ASD is defined by a certain set of behaviors and is a “spectrum condition” that affects individuals differently and to varying degrees.
 There is no known single cause of autism, but increased awareness and early diagnosis/intervention and access to appropriate services/supports lead to significantly improved outcomes.
 Some of the behaviors associated with autism include delayed learning of language; difficulty making eye contact or holding a conversation; difficulty with executive functioning, which relates to reasoning and planning; narrow, intense interests; poor motor skills’ and sensory sensitivities.
 Again, a person on the spectrum might follow many of these behaviors or just a few, or many others besides.
 The diagnosis of autism spectrum disorder is applied based on analysis of all behaviors and their severity.